 8You were told having one would improve your credit score

 Good financial management will help your credit score, not a packaged account specifically.
-If you were told this, and took one out as a result, head to step two for what to do next.
-And if you're after ways to boost your credit score, see our credit rating guide for tips to making yourself more financially attractive.
+If you were told this, and took one out as a result, head to step three for what to do next.
+And if you're after ways to boost your credit score, see our Credit Rating guide for tips to making yourself more financially attractive.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes